A satellite radio path link comprises two parts, the uplink and the downlink.

 The combination of BUC power and satellite dish gain produces equivalent isotropic radiated power (EIRP), so for example.
 2 watt BUC power + 40 dBi antenna gain produces 43 dBW EIRP.

 The transmit EIRP of the earth station may be achieved by having a variety of sizes of BUC power and dish size.
 A large dish with low power BUC can produce the same EIRP as a small dish with high power BUC.
 There are limiting considerations to this.
 Small dishes may cause unacceptable interference to adjacent satellites.
-To minimise cost, choose a larger dish plus lower power BUC and take account of the cost of the electricity used.
+To minimise cost, choose a larger dish plus lower power BUC and take account of the cost of the BUC, the electricity used and possibly air conditioning, if required.

 Find the distance to the satellite as this will give you the spreading loss in the up satellite link.
 Distances between approx 35860 km (sub satellite point) to approx 41756 km (edge of visibility) and are applicable for geostationary satellites.